site24x7/plugins/apache_monitoring/README.md

 # Plugin for Apache Monitoring

 The Apache HTTP Server, commonly known as Apache, is the world's most used web server software.
-Configure Site24x7 Apache plugin to monitor the performance of your apache server and stay on top of issues at all times.
+Configure the Site24x7 Apache plugin to monitor the performance of your Apache server and stay on top of issues at all times.

 ## Prerequisites

 Download and install the latest version of the [Site24x7 Linux agent](https://www.site24x7.com/app/client#/admin/inventory/add-monitor) in the server where you plan to run the plugin.

-#### Perform the following configuration in Apache configuration file to get the performance metrics -
+#### Perform the following configuration in the Apache configuration file to get the performance metrics -
 1. Enable mod_status

 - Apache configuration file is located at one of the following locations, depending on your Linux distribution.